 Questions often arise about the certification process and what are the difference between ratings.
 Don’t be caught out at tech inspection with the wrong rating of helmet so here are more details when choosing a helmet.

 The Snell Foundation tests dozens of types of helmets based on their designated use and has categories such as Motorcycling, Elite Automotive Sports, Karting, Special Application as well as Equestrian, Skiing and Cycling.
 Some helmets can look similar but are designed and tested for different applications.
-The only acceptable helmets for use at events are rated SA2015 or SA2020.
+Currently, the only acceptable helmets for use at events are rated SA2015 or SA2020.
 The rating SA is for Special Application (Competitive Automotive Sports).
 The Snell Foundation describes the differences in this way:

 The SA standard was designed for competitive auto racing while the M standard was for motorcycling and other motorsports.
 The K standard was released to accommodate helmets used in karting.
 There are three major differences between them:

 - The SA standard requires flammability test while the M and K standards do not.